romekb/yoRadio_spdif/README.md

 I provide my "myoptions.h" file for reference.
 I use CYD module with additional PSRAM chip, PCM5102A DAC and coaxial spdif output connected to Data pin of DAC for common usage.

-Tested on internet radio provided AAC and MP3 streams, and on MP3 files on SD card (testing up to 320kbps MP3 stations and about 200kbps AAC).
+Tested on internet radio provided AAC and MP3 streams, and on MP3 files on SD card (testing up to 320kbps MP3 stations and about 200kbps AAC and OGG-FLAC, OGG-OPUS & OGG-VORBIS).